-A hydraulic accumulator can allow a system to increase its cost-effectiveness, offer continuous, dependable operation and are able to store emergency power should there be an electrical failure…
+A hydraulic accumulator can allow a system to increase its cost-effectiveness, offer continuous, dependable operation and can store emergency power should there be an electrical failure…

-You will usually be able to find an hydraulic accumulator in hydraulic systems and they have two functions: one, to store energy and two, to smooth out pulsations.
-If your hydraulic system includes an accumulator within it, it will be able to operate with a smaller pump.
+Hydraulic systems often include a hydraulic accumulator.
+They have two functions: one, to store energy and two, to smooth out pulsations.
+If your hydraulic system includes an accumulator it will also be able to operate with a smaller pump.
 This is because the accumulator is able to store energy from the pump when the demand is lower.
-The built-up energy is ready for use the moment it is needed and can be released at a rate much higher than what would be release with the pump on its own.
+The built-up energy is ready for use the moment it is needed and can be released at a rate much higher than that that would be released with the pump on its own.

 A hydraulic accumulator can also double-up as surge or pulsation absorbers, just like an air dome used on pulsating piston or rotary pumps.
 Accumulators cushion the hydraulic hammer, which helps to reduce shocks caused by the quick movement or sudden starting and stopping of power cylinders in a hydraulic circuit.

 There are four main types of hydraulic accumulator: the weight-loaded piston-type accumulator, the diaphragm accumulator (also known as a ‘bladder’), spring-type accumulator and the hydro-pneumatic piston type accumulator.
 The weight-loaded piston-type accumulator was the first to be used, however it is much larger and heavier than a modern piston or bladder accumulator.
 This version of the piston accumulator and the spring-type are seldom used nowadays, but the hydro-pneumatic accumulators are the kind that are most commonly found in modern hydraulic systems.